-Furoscix to Treat Decompensated Heart Failure
+FUROSCIX to Treat Decompensated Heart Failure

 Heart failure is a chronic disease resulting from impairment of the heart's ability to pump blood and can be caused by a number of factors, including congenital conditions, history of heart attack, arrhythmias and complications of other chronic conditions such as diabetes and hypertension.
 Patients with heart failure are prone to retain water and salt, or fluid, in their blood stream and other tissues.
-Initially, a modest increase in water and salt retention and increased blood volume helps improve the pumping efficiency of the failing heart.
-However, as fluid accumulates beyond a useful level, heart pumping efficiency begins to diminish, and edema occurs.
-When fluid accumulates in the lungs, this causes breathing difficulty and compromises oxygen delivery to the patient's tissues.
-This state of acute worsening of heart failure symptoms due to excessive fluid retention is referred to as decompensated heart failure.
+As fluid accumulates, heart pumping efficiency begins to diminish, and congestion ensues.
+Congestion can lead to extra fluid in the lungs, ankles and abdomen causing symptoms ranging from weight gain, mild swelling and shortness of breath while walking to more severe symptoms, such as weakness, severe fatigue, and difficulty breathing when sitting or lying down.
+Congestion is the most common symptom experienced in patients with heart failure and is a common trigger for heart failure patients to seek medical attention.
+This state of worsening of heart failure symptoms due to excessive fluid retention, or congestion, is referred to as decompensated heart failure.